gdoteof/node-bootstrap/README.md

 This code is not meant to be run as a script by you (it does work for my use case), but rather as a set of instructions.
 You will need to edit the code to suit your needs if you want to do similar things.
 If you use exactly the same hardware as me, you can probably just run it as is.

 There are two different k3s configs, one for masters, one for workers.
-The config for the first master and any followups are the same.
+The config for the first master and any followups are the same (per K3s).

 There are also a set of helm chart addons in the helmAddons folder which install the following charts